Howard Koh: Awards and honors

 He has earned numerous awards and honors for interdisciplinary accomplishments in medicine and public health, including the Distinguished Service Award from the American Cancer Society, the Drs.
 Jack E. White/LaSalle D. Leffall Cancer Prevention Award from the American Association for Cancer Research and the Intercultural Cancer Council, and the Dr. Harold P. Freeman Lectureship Award.
 He is an elected member of the Institute of Medicine of the National Academies.
 President Bill Clinton appointed Koh as a member of the National Cancer Advisory Board (2000–2002).
 A past Chair of the Massachusetts Coalition for a Health Future (the group that pushed for the Commonwealth’s groundbreaking tobacco control initiative), Koh was named by the New England Division of the American Cancer Society as “one of the most influential persons in the fight against tobacco during the last 25 years”.
 Other awards include being named to the K100 (the 100 leading Korean Americans in the first century of Korean immigration to the United States), the Boston University School of Public Health Distinguished Alumni Award (the highest award of the School), the Sedgwick Memorial Medal of the American Public Health Association (2014) and an honorary degree from Merrimack College.
 In recognition of his national contributions to the field of early detection and prevention of melanoma, the Boston Red Sox designated him a “Medical All Star” (2003) which included the ceremonial first pitch at Fenway Park.

 Personal life

-Koh and his wife, Dr. Claudia Arrigg, are the parents of three children, Steven, Daniel, and Katherine.
-His brother is Harold Hongju Koh, the former Legal Adviser of the Department of State and Yale Law School Dean.
-Son Daniel served as chief-of-staff to Boston mayor Marty Walsh from 2014 to 2017, and narrowly lost the 2018 preliminary election for Massachusetts's 3rd congressional district to Lori Trahan.
+In 1981, Koh married ophthalmologist Claudia Arrigg from Andover, Massachusetts.
+Arrigg's grandparents had come to Massachusetts from Lebanon in the 1890s.
+The couple have three children.
+Their elder son Steven is a professor at Boston University School of Law.
+Their middle son, Daniel, was chief of staff to Marty Walsh. and their daughter, Katherine, is a doctor at Massachusetts General Hospital.